insidemordecai/website/content/about/index.md

 ## Privacy and Copyrights

-This site makes use of Goatcounter which is an open-source and privacy-friendly web analytics platform.
+This site makes use of GoatCounter which is an open-source and privacy-friendly web analytics platform.
 No cookies or ads are in place.

+_**Update [15 August 2023]:** Been having an issue with analytics since 03 July 2023, temporarily using Cloudflare Web Analytics as Cloudflare is my domain management platform._

 No permission is needed to copy, distribute, or modify the content of this site.
 Credit is appreciated but not required (unless for commercial purposes).